 • Where the service was performed: local (club or LMSC), zone, or national level or any combination thereof

-• The impact of service to new programs or improvements of on-going programs
+• The impact of service to new programs, improvements or enhancements of on-going programs

 • The scope of the service including effect on members who have benefited

 Submit nominations electronically by July 1 to: awards AT usms DOT org